 But Pascal looked completely casual as he looked back at her:

-What sat on the ground could only be described as a tall, fancy chamber pot, complete with a wide rim for sitting and a shield on one side for catching urine.
+What sat on the ground could only be described as a tall, fancy chamber pot, complete with a wide rim for sitting on and heavy lid over it.

 "Please hurry up.
 We really are running late."

 "Excuse me?"
-Pascal narrowed his own, disbelieving what he just heard.
+Pascal narrowed his gaze, as though in disbelief over what he just heard.

 "This is my room, you know..."

-Without much luck in shedding its frills and petticoats, Kaede simply pulled the entire skirt up and reached in for her underwear.
+"Fine.
+Would you please leave the room?"
+Kaede added in an exasperated voice.
+At the same time, she stepped over the porcelain pot and began fumbling with her long and overly-fancy 'maid dress' at the same time.
+Without much luck in shedding its frills and petticoats, she simply pulled the entire skirt up and reached in for her underwear.

-Eyes widening and face reddening, Pascal spun around and rushed towards the door.
+Pascal's eyes widened as he finally seemed to understand.
+He spun around and rushed to the door.
 "I'll wait outside," he muttered before shutting it.

 ----- * * * -----